2018/2019 - Secret Cottage is currently undergoing major renovation works therefore is unavailable to book until further notice.

 A charming, detached 19th century former coach house.
 This beautiful little cottage lies in a secluded, secret position behind the other houses in Lake Road, hence the name.

-The delights of Coniston village are juts minutes from the doorstep and if it's the outdoors you crave then footpaths & cycle ways are close by too, heading down towards the lake and up into the into the surrounding Coniston fells.
+The delights of Coniston village are just minutes from the doorstep and if it's the outdoors you crave then footpaths & cycle ways are close by too, heading down towards the lake and up into the into the surrounding Coniston fells.

 In essence Secret Cottage is a fantastic base for couples, friends a families looking to explore the local area.